The Supplement Scam: Why AG1, Four Sigmatic, and “Premium” Brands Are Robbing You Blind

 When you see a triple-digit price, or even a double digit one, ask three things.
 Is the formula transparent or hidden behind "feel good" vibes.
 Are doses clinical and serving sizes price comparable, did you look and understand the label vs. the price value (really do you?) or is it pixie-dust across dozens of ingredients.
 Is the company financing influencers or letting results speak.
 Does they company actually put it's money where the mouth is?
 If the honest answers embarrass the brand, the price is theater.

-All big brands steal your money and probably make your health and performance worse, too, with inferior formulations you just don't need.
-They’re expensive because they trained you to equate price with quality, they shovel revenue into ads and influencers, risk management, logistics, and they laugh about the mark up 5–8× because the market allows it because they built if for themselves.
+All big brands appear to steal your money and probably make your health and performance worse, too, with inferior formulations you just don't need.
+They’re expensive because they trained you to equate price with quality, they shovel revenue into ads and influencers, risk management, logistics, and they laugh about the mark up 5–8×.
 Scary!

 We sell for almost half of what our products are truly worth.

-We don’t even run an ad budget for 20 years while competitors torch millions monthly just to stay alive.
+Truth is we don’t even run an ads budget for almost our entire company career, while others torch millions monthly just to stay alive.
 That alone should tell you everything about PureClean Performance.
 We are still here!

-If you think this sounds like hype, or if our prices feel “too expensive,” that’s conditioning talking — not reality.
+If you think this sounds like hype, or if our prices feel “too expensive,” that’s conditioning talking — not reality, or you just don't value your health and performance goals enough.

-If you value what we’re doing, the best way to support us is simple: share PureClean with your friends.
-It helps more than you know.
+If you do value what we’re doing, the best way to support us is simple: share our products and PureClean with your friends.
+It helps more than you know!

 Pay For What Works.
 No Fear or Scares Halloween for Your Health & Performance!